Wazir-h/MDG-mini-assignment/readme.md

 The 'hashed_script.txt" serves as a record file for all the passwords ever generated and the updates performed on them.
+This file stores sha256 hash of the generated password.

 The 'pass_file.dat' will include all your passwords along with particular purpose the user has assigned o it.